 Yeah, and that’s exactly why it bugs us so much, right?

 13. You will say things to them that your mother and father said to you.

 They said it to you, and now it’s your turn to say it to your teens.
-And our kids in their flying cars will still say “Don’t make me stop this car and come back there!” to THEIR kids.
+And one day our kids—in their flying cars—will still say, “Don’t make me stop this car and come back there!” to THEIR kids.